Srizza93/interview-test/README.md

 - Minimalist design developed via single-file components with scoped style and pure CSS
 - Loading illusion animation, after click, a loader is shown for between 1 and 5 seconds
 - On landing page load, the title appears in the center of the app with a fade-in effect.
-After 2 seconds, the title move to the top and a button appears in the center.
+After 2 seconds, the title moves to the top and a button appears in the center.
 After the first click, the button leaves the space for the text, and moves to the bottom